 The Group has lease contracts for land and buildings and offices in Germany and the United States, as well as various items of plant, machinery, motor vehicles and other equipment used in its operations.
-Leases for land and buildings is related to the sale and leaseback transaction of the Rostock headquarters building (see note 13.1) with a lease term of 12 years, while the lease terms of offices in Berlin and Boston, Massachusetts are 12 years and 4 years respectively.
+Leases for land and buildings is related to the sale and leaseback transaction of the Rostock headquarters building with a lease term of 12 years, while the lease terms of offices in Berlin and Boston, Massachusetts are 12 years and 4 years respectively.
 Leases of plant and machinery and other equipment generally have lease terms between 2 and 4 years, while motor vehicles generally have lease terms of 3 years.
 The Group's obligations under its leases are secured by the lessor's title to the leased assets.
 Generally, the Group is restricted from subleasing the leased assets.
-In addition, a bank guarantee of EUR 3,256k (which is secured by cash deposit of EUR 1,628k) is required to be maintained for the leases of Rostock headquarters building and Berlin offices until the expiry or termination of the leases.
-Leases of certain plant and machineries were also secured with rental deposits of EUR 115k.
+In addition, a bank guarantee of EUR 3,000k (which is secured by cash deposit of EUR 2,443k) is required to be maintained for the leases of Rostock headquarters building and Berlin offices until the expiry or termination of the leases.
+Leases of certain plant and machineries were also secured with rental deposits of EUR 190k.

-^{} The reclass from right-of-use assets of EUR 1,992k represents assets purchased at the end of the lease term
+^{} The disposal relates to various obsolete plant and machinery equipment mainly in relation to the ramp down of the COVID-19 business segment The reclass from right-of-use assets represents assets purchased at the end of the lease.